 (10) American Academy of Family Physicians, Robert Graham Center.
 It has expertise in health center service areas analysis and maintains “Health Landscape” on-line data base of health care data for geographical analysis.

-(11) Representatives of primary care providers and training programs with expertise on supply and demand analysis and issues of underservice.
+(11) Representatives of primary care providers and training programs with expertise on supply and demand Start Printed Page 26170analysis and issues of underservice.
 Representatives from some of these groups would be asked to represent a larger group's interests, including coordinating with sister organizations between NR meetings.